 Vaccines and Immunotherapies (VIT)

 People living with HIV may be at an increased risk of complications related to COVID-19.
-Only a limited number of people with HIV were included in the initial clinical trials to test the effectiveness of COVID-19 vaccines.
+Only a limited number of people living with HIV were included in the initial clinical trials to test the effectiveness of COVID-19 vaccines.
 This means that we don’t know how the immune systems of people living with HIV will respond to the vaccine, especially in those with diminished immune responses and chronic inflammation.
-Research in non-COVID-19 vaccines shows that shows some vaccines may temporarily increase HIV activity, suggesting that vaccination may affect the HIV reservoir.
-The viral reservoir refers to the collection of immune cells in the body that may be infected with HIV but are not actively producing new HIV, effectively hiding them from the rest of the immune system and contributing to HIV persistence.
+Research in non–COVID-19 vaccines shows that some vaccines may temporarily increase HIV activity, suggesting that vaccination may affect the HIV reservoir.
+The viral reservoir refers to the collection of immune cells in the body that may be infected with HIV but are not actively producing new viral particles, effectively hiding the virus from the rest of the immune system and contributing to HIV persistence.

-This study is enrolling people living with HIV and 12 HIV-negative controls in Toronto.
-The study involves one screening visit, one baseline visit, and at least eight follow-up visits.
-The screening and baseline visits will take place before the first vaccine dose.
-The follow-up visits will take place periodically following each of the two vaccine doses, up to 48 weeks after the first dose.
-Public health officials are currently discussing the rollout of a booster (third) dose in some or all of the eligible population.
-If a booster is approved for people living with HIV, three additional study visits will be added.
-Each study visit involves collection of blood and saliva samples.
+This study enrolled 68 people living with HIV and 23 HIV-negative controls in Toronto.
+The study involved one screening visit, one baseline visit, and 12 follow-up visits.
+The screening and baseline visits took place before the first vaccine dose.
+The follow-up visits took place periodically following each of the three vaccine doses, up to 48 weeks after the first dose.

 Participants in this study will learn about their antibody levels, what those antibodies mean, and whether they are from natural infection or the vaccine.
-Participants will be given $35 for each visit.
-Researchers will compare the vaccine-induced immune response between participants living with HIV and HIV-negative controls.
-They will also compare how people living with HIV who have differing levels of immune function respond to the vaccine over the study period.
+Participants were given $35 for each visit.
+Researchers compared the vaccine-induced immune response between participants living with HIV and HIV-negative individuals.
+They compared how people living with HIV who have differing levels of immune function respond to the vaccine over the study period.

 Participants living with HIV: